lisachandra/SignalService/README.md

 ### Changed

-- [wally package](https://wally.run/package/zxibs/signalservice) now only includes the files inside src.
+- [Wally package](https://wally.run/package/zxibs/signalservice) now only includes the files inside src.

 ## 0.2.0 - 2021-12-20

 ### Added

-- SignalService is now on [wally](https://github.com/UpliftGames/wally)!
+- SignalService is now on [wally](https://wally.run/package/zxibs/signalservice)!
 - `Signal:Destroy()` now sets the signal's metatable to nil and runs `Signal:DisconnectAll()` before destroying
 - A __tostring metatable that returns the ClassName (Signal or Connection) to `strict.lua`
 - A SignalService class